semasuka/Income-classification/README.md

 │   ├── Income_classification_banner.png   <- banner image used in the README.
 │   ├── environment.yml             <- list of all the dependencies with their versions(for conda environment).
 │   ├── roc.png                     <- ROC image used in the README.
 │
+│
+├── datasets
+│   ├── GDP.csv                     <- the data used to feature engineering/enriched the original data.
+│   ├── test.csv                    <- the test data.
+│   ├── train.csv                   <- the train data.
+│
+│
 ├── pandas_profile_file
 │   ├── income_class_profile.html   <- exported panda profile html file.